 - Verify that the equipment is installed and operated in accordance with operational instructions.

 - You MUST follow the manufacturer’s instructions in regards to annual servicing.

-- Be aware of signs of malfunction, issues that could result in a shorter service life, poor efficiency, fire or carbon monoxide dangers.
+- Be aware of malfunction signs, issues that could result in shorter service life, poor efficiency, fire, or carbon monoxide dangers.

-When chimney soot & creosote dangers become visible, it’s a warning that you could be at risk!
+When chimney soot becomes visible, it’s a warning that you could be at risk!